 Brompton Bicycle Limited, an introduction

-As the UK’s largest bike manufacturer, we are proud to employee over 750 employees across 10 countries.
-90% of which call our Factory, in Greenford West London, home.
+As the UK’s largest bike manufacturer, we are proud to employ over 750 employees across 10 countries, 90% of which call our factory, in Greenford West London, home.
 Our creative teams design, manufacture, sell and lease folding bikes and associated accessories.

 Our supply chains